TANCO

 3. Tanco is a deeply attentive state of mind inspired by 1 & 2.

-Subsequently, in an uncanny instance of serendipity, when searching online, curious to see whether there was anything else sharing the name Tanco.
-To my amazement I came across Tanco Autowrap, a company solidifying that the word Tanco was destined to be undeniably associated with tractors making remarkable art.
-I urge you to go on YouTube and search Tanco Autowrap and watch as many videos of their equipment in action as possible.
-If you are from a built-up area like myself and are ignorant to the daily on-goings of farm life you should be astounded by the high level of visual poetry Tanco Autowrap brings to the wrapping of hay bales.
-I had at times, when passing fields on the motorway populated by tightly wrapped black or white bales, appreciated the abstract beauty of swollen shiny cylindrical shapes and their juxtapositional relationship with the natural landscape, though I had never considered how mesmeric the process of producing them could be.
+Subsequently, in an uncanny instance of serendipity while searching online, curious to see if anything else shared the name Tanco, I came across Tanco Autowrap—a company solidifying that the word Tanco was undeniably destined to be associated with tractors making remarkable art.
+I urge you to search “Tanco Autowrap” on YouTube and watch videos of their equipment in action.
+If, like myself, you’re from a built-up area and unfamiliar with farm life, you might be astounded by the high level of visual poetry Tanco Autowrap brings to the wrapping of hay bales.
+Passing fields populated by tightly wrapped black or white bales, I’d often appreciated the abstract beauty of swollen, shiny cylindrical shapes juxtaposed against the natural landscape but had never considered how mesmerizing their production could be.
 Seeing Tanco’s machinery perform the ultra-beautiful rotational dance of elegant functionality felt like a dream.
-In honor of my appreciation for the brand here is a brief piece of non-paid promotion.
+In honor of my appreciation for the brand, here’s a brief piece of non-paid promotion: